-For locations where small block walls are not desirable, consider coloring agents and/or architectural forms using large block walls for aesthetic installations.
+- For locations where small block walls are not desirable, consider coloring agents and/or architectural forms using large block walls for aesthetic installations. - Drainage pipes for all large and small block walls shall be a minimum of a 6" diameter perforated PVC or PE pipe (See Sec 1013) unless larger sizes are required by design by the wall manufacturer.
+Show drainage pipe size on plans.